Fillimerica/ShotcutProjectPackager/README.md

 #### Considerations when Restoring to Specified Destination Folder
 1. No attempt is made to resolve file name collisions.
 Currently files with identical names located in different folders will be overwriiten without warning or confirmation.
 No guarantee can be made regarding which colliding file will survive.
 If this is a concern, multiple restorations can be performed checking a non-conflicting subset of the included files each time and adjusting the restored file names manually after each restoration.
 2. Existing files will be overwritten without warning or confirmation.
+3. The ShotCut project file will be looking for the files in their original location.
+Upon 1st opening the restored project file, you will have to go through the ShotCut file relinking process in order for the project to utilize the files in the new location.

 Select "Start Restore" to extract the checked files from the package file.